-On September 14th 2020, Quilla released an electronic indie-pop album on her record label, Ritual Fire Records.
-Titled The Handbook of Vivid Moments, the album beautifully weaves elements of Quilla’s Latinx heritage with dance floor beats.
-This album uplifts listeners during a difficult time worldwide, and explores contemporary themes such as climate change and women’s empowerment.
-The album is available for immediate release on all platforms: https://orcd.co/
+Quilla’s latest album, The Handbook of Vivid Moments (Ritual Fire Recordsm 2020), beautifully weaves elements of her Latinx heritage with dance floor beats.
+This album uplifts listeners during the Covid-19 pandemic, and explores themes such as climate change and women’s empowerment.
+The album is available on all platforms here: https://orcd.co/

 Buy | stream here

 Quilla’s third album was written and produced in her home studio in Greensboro, North Carolina.
 It was created with support from the North Carolina Arts Council and the partnering arts councils of the Regional Artist Project Grant Program (2021).
 Their support is gratefully acknowledged.
 The printing of physical albums was also made possible by an Artist Support Grant from ArtsGreensboro and the NC Arts Council in 2021.